easyeisme/IP-Gatekeeper/README.md

 ## Authorizing a User
 To grant a user access to your project, simply ask them to visit the URL below.
-_NOTE:  The authorization process can also be configured to require a password before being granted access._
+The authorization process can also be configured to require a password before being granted access.
 ```
 http://www.yourdomain.com/path/to/gatekeeper/authorize/
 ```